 Questions are organized conceptually into a tree on the left.

-- Pan the view to a specific element
+- Double press to go to a specific element

 Expand and collapse groups